Generalized Tchebyshev triangulations: Generalized Tchebyshev polynomials of the first kind

 This equation and Proposition~\ref{prop:fgen} yield

 Combining Equation \eqref{eq:TL1} with (\ref{eq:fIf}) yields

 The inside sum is $(2-1)^{n-j}=1$ and we obtain

-thus by (\ref{eq:if}) we observe that: \begin{corollary} $T^L_n(x)$ is the $F$-polynomial of the generalized Tchebyshev triangulation of the boundary complex of an $n$-dimensional cross-polytope, induced by $L$. \end{corollary} Corollary~\ref{cor:Tcross} allows us to prove several properties of the generalized Tchebyshev polynomials of the first kind. \begin{theorem} For all $n\geq 0$, the polynomials $T^L_n(x)$ have the following properties: \begin{enumerate} \item $T^L_n(x)$ is a polynomial of degree $n$; \item $T^L_n(1)=1$; \item $(-1)^n T^L_n(-x)=T^L_n(x)$; \item all real roots of $T^L_n(x)$ belong to the interval $(-1,1)$. \end{enumerate} \end{theorem} \begin{proof} Let $(f_{-1},\ldots,f_{n-1})$, respectively $(h_0,\ldots,h_n)$ be the $f$-vector and $h$-vector, respectively, of the generalized Tchebyshev triangulation of the boundary complex of an $n$-dimensional cross-polytope, induced by $L$.
+where $2^j\binom{n}{j}$ is the number of $(j-1)$-dimensional faces of an $n$-dimensional cross-polytope.
+Thus by (\ref{eq:if}) we observe that: \begin{corollary} $T^L_n(x)$ is the $F$-polynomial of the generalized Tchebyshev triangulation of the boundary complex of an $n$-dimensional cross-polytope, induced by $L$. \end{corollary} Corollary~\ref{cor:Tcross} allows us to prove several properties of the generalized Tchebyshev polynomials of the first kind. \begin{theorem} For all $n\geq 0$, the polynomials $T^L_n(x)$ have the following properties: \begin{enumerate} \item $T^L_n(x)$ is a polynomial of degree $n$; \item $T^L_n(1)=1$; \item $(-1)^n T^L_n(-x)=T^L_n(x)$; \item all real roots of $T^L_n(x)$ belong to the interval $(-1,1)$. \end{enumerate} \end{theorem} \begin{proof} Let $(f_{-1},\ldots,f_{n-1})$, respectively $(h_0,\ldots,h_n)$ be the $f$-vector and $h$-vector, respectively, of the generalized Tchebyshev triangulation of the boundary complex of an $n$-dimensional cross-polytope, induced by $L$.
 By Corollary~\ref{cor:Tcross} we have

 Clearly $T^L_n(x)$ has degree $n$.
 Substituting $f_{j-1}=\sum_{i=0}^j \binom{n-i}{n-j} h_i$ for each $j$, the previous equation may be rewritten as

 By the binomial theorem we obtain

 Substituting $x=1$ into (\ref{eq:TLh}) yields $T^L_n(1)=h_0=1$.
 The third statement follows from the Dehn-Sommerville equations $h_i=h_{n-i}$.